seawsstest/scripts-github/README.md

 # Build and Test
 TODO: Describe and show how to build your code and run the tests.

 # Contribute
 TODO: Explain how other users and developers can contribute to make your code better.

+# Testing by Michael Wu